Katie Smith - Data Apprentice at CAP

 I also did a lot of database maintenance - so cleaning data, tracking down missing data from legacy systems and helping the team migrate to Salesforce.
 Alongside this I was working on various projects for future fundraising, helping the team to better understand our supporters and how we raise money.

-My Learning Mentor, David, was really great.
+My Data Coach, David, was really great.
 We had regular check in sessions and he was very personable - always willing to get back to me quickly if I ever emailed him or wanted to chat on the phone.
 The same for all the people who provided training: if I ever had questions about something specific, they were always more than willing to provide extra help.

 The training itself happens online through the SMART Classroom.
 It was really good to be able to see the presentation that the trainer is using, hear their voice, and type your questions in a chat box which was really helpful.
 It was good to be able to talk to other people doing the apprenticeship and go into breakout rooms to get to know people a little bit better.
 You could develop relationships with people over time, which was really encouraging.